 What is available in our Reading Rooms?

 Law reports in online databases

-In the Social Science Reading Room you will find online legal databases that you can use for case searching.
+In the Social Sciences Reading Room you will find online legal databases that you can use for case searching.
 The databases provide access to case summaries, full text law reports, judgment transcripts, and commentary.
 The databases include the following law reports series:

 - The Law Reports

 - The Weekly Law Reports

 - the All England Law Reports